25 interesting facts about Mongolia

 22. At 1,528m Mongolia has one of the world’s highest average elevations – 13th overall.

-23. Many Mongolians still live in traditional tents known as gers (yurts).
+23. Currently, over half of Mongolia’s population continues to reside in traditional tents, referred to as gers (yurts).
+In Ulaanbaatar, the capital, this accounts for 61%, while a significant 90% of those living in rural areas maintain this traditional way of life.
 The door of yurts should always face to the south as a yurt’s most sacred space is to the north.

 24. The Mongolian traditional art of Khöömei or ‘throat singing’ involves mimicking sounds of nature by simultaneously emitting two distinct vocal sounds along with a continuous drone.